emzilia/todop/README.md

 Usage:
 ```
-todop                 displays the todo list
+todop                 display the todo list
-todop 3               adding a number clears that numbered item from the list
+todop 3               remove a numbered item from the list
-todop brush teeth     add an item to the list with only the command alone
+todop brush teeth     add an item to the list
-todop add             lets you input a task in a long-form style
+todop add             add to the list in a long-form style
-todop clear           removes all items from the todo list, deletes file
+todop clear           clears all items from the list, deletes file
 ```

-This was created as a test and will be further developed/redesigned.
+This was created as a practice project and will be further developed/redesigned.